« DEBUTING SUMMER 2019 »

 With unbeatable living space for its size and a focus on simplicity of use, the smallest model of the cruising range is nevertheless stylish, and fast, with a highly competitive ready-to-sail price.

-With an overall size of under 9x3 metres and a weight of less than 4 tonnes, the Oceanis 30.1 can be trailed by road by a professional, without the issues of an extra-wide load.
+With an overall size of under 30 X 10 ft and a weight of less than 8,000 lbs, the Oceanis 30.1 can be trailered by road by a professional, without the issues of an extra-wide load.
 In its lifting keel and rotating mast version, the cruiser can sail along canals and rivers to its sailing grounds.

 CHOICE OF HELM

-On the Oceanis 30.1, sailors get to choose between a tiller on double rudders for anyone enjoying a few thrills or from the world of dinghy sailing, or double steering wheel for anyone who prefers space and comfort!
+On the Oceanis 30.1, sailors get to choose between a tiller on double rudders for anyone seeking a few thrills or from the world of dinghy sailing, or twin steering wheels for anyone who prefers space and comfort!

 The double steering wheel layout results in a wonderfully big cockpit.
 On either side of the large fold-away table are two large benches, which comfortably seat up to six guests.